Brightspace/d2l-bar-chart/README.md

 [![Build status][ci-image]][ci-url]
 [![Dependency Status][dependencies-image]][dependencies-url]

-A simple bar chart using d3 that provides the option of display axis and showing a tooltip on hover.
+A simple bar chart using d3 that provides the option of displaying an axis and/or showing a tooltip on hover.

 ## Installation